 4. Prinsengracht

-This canal is surrounded by plenty of monumental buildings such as a crow-stepped gable, The Palace of Justice, the Nooderkerk or Northern Church, the famous Anne Frank House, and the Westerkerk, which is Amsterdam’s tallest church.
+This canal is surrounded by many monumental buildings, such as a crow-stepped gable, The Palace of Justice, the Nooderkerk or Northern Church, the famous Anne Frank House, and the Westerkerk, Amsterdam’s tallest church.

-This is a great canal to walk along with many houseboats to gawk at as well as the iconic Nine Streets district for shopping and exploring.
+This is a great canal, with many houseboats to gawk at and the iconic Nine Streets district for shopping and exploring.
 It’s a great side trip if you want to buy Amsterdam souvenirs.

 Want to know what this epic canal is like?
 Watch us walk along this canal during a beautiful rain shower in the summer in Amsterdam.